Dr Steve Vickers

 School of Computer Science

 My particular research interests are in geometric logic, topology and topos theory.
 These are areas of mathematics that have connections with computer science, although my work in them is often purely mathematical.
-A particular focus at present, which was funded by an EPSRC grant, is the connections with some new topos approaches to quantum physics.
+One particular focus, which was funded by an EPSRC grant, is the connections with some new topos approaches to quantum physics.
+This has proved to be an interesting case study in geometric logic.

 I am a member of the Theoretical Computer Science research group.